singer-io/getting-started/BEST_PRACTICES.md

 * `--catalog CATALOG` - the Tap should sync data, based on the selections made in the provided CATALOG file.

-### JSON Schema Extensions

-For the purposes of stream and property selection, we extend JSON schema by adding two additional properties:

-* `inclusion`: Either `available`, `automatic`, or `unsupported`.

-    * `"available"` means that the field is available for selection, and that the Tap will only emit values for that field if it is marked with `"selected": true`.
-    * `"automatic"` means that the Tap may emit values for the field, but it is not up to the user to select it.
-    * `"unsupported"` means that the field exists in the source data but the Tap is unable to provide it.
-* `selected`: Either `true` or `false`.
-For a top-level schema, `true` indicates that the stream should be synced, and `false` indicates it should be omitted entirely.
-For a property within a stream, `true` means include the property, `false` means leave it out.

-Note that JSON Schema has a recursive structure, and that the `inclusion` and `selected` properties may appear on any Schema node.
-For the top-level schema, the value of `selected` determines whether the stream is emitted at all.
-For non-top-level schemas, `selected` determines whether that property is included.

 ### Catalog Format

 The format of the catalog is as follows.
 The top level is an